24 Countries Where You Can Live for $750 Per Month [Full List]

 I have to admit that, just like in many of the really cheap countries in SE Asia, my stomach was upset for most of the time I spend in Nepal, but apparently this is something you get used with if you live here long term.

-Still, if you’re careful with the places you buy your food from – and especially if you cook at home mostly – you shouldn’t have these problems, and instead enjoy the country better.
+Still, if you’re careful with the places you buy your food from – but if you cook at home, you shouldn’t have these problems and instead enjoy the country better.

 5. Sri Lanka

-NOTE: Sri Lanka was in a bit of a mess earlier this year, with protests and a bit of uncertainty, but things appear to have gone back to normal.
-Double check before leaving though, to be 100% sure that it’s still safe to travel here.
+NOTE: Sri Lanka was in a bit of a mess earlier in the past, with protests and a bit of uncertainty, but things appear to have gone back to normal.
+Double-check before leaving though, to be 100% sure that it’s still safe to travel here.

 6. Vietnam

-We’re starting to move up to the more expensive places to live in Asia, but also under our estimated monthly budget of $750 per month.
+We’re starting to move up to the more expensive places to live in Asia, but it’s still possible to make ends meet on our lower budget.

-With $150-$250 left in your pocket, you can have quite a few adventures here.
+Extras: You can stay under $500 for core expenses, leaving $250 for travel or hobbies.
 Not to mention the fact that Vietnamese women are very friendly towards foreigners and amazing people overall.

 So, if you’re not in a relationship, you can really find someone special here.
 Men too, of course!